misa335/misa335/README.md

 -->

 - 🌏 Working in Tokyo, Japan
-- 👩‍💻 Currently learning JavaScript, Node.js, Python, PHP
+- 👩‍💻 Currently learning JavaScript, Node.js, Ruby(Ruby on Rails), PHP(Laravel), Python
 - ⚡️ Fun fact: Love travel✈️, dance💃, and cats🐈🐾💗

 You can run the following command to find more details and contact information.